mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 [ssh-config-man]: https://support.google.com/accounts/answer/180744?hl=en

-[^ssh-config]: One could make the argument that if a project has such a tight security controls that this poses a problem, perhaps the project should be using private source hosting, and it's a valid argument that lost against real-world constraints for each of the projects I've been involved with.
-Besides, in this piece I'm interested in helping protect users from their project managers.
+[^ssh-config]: One could make the argument that if a project has such a tight security controls that this poses a problem, perhaps the project should be using privately-hosted source control, and it's a valid argument that I've seen repeatedly lose against real-world constraints.
+Besides, in this piece I'm more interested in helping protect users from their project managers.

 Cloud storage services that sync files between computers are mostly worse -- there is simply no way to associate more than one account with the same